 Marketed as the coolest cabins closest to Calgary, Folk Tree Lodge offers guests all you could ever need.
 These cabins in Alberta are located in a beautiful forested setting just five minutes from the main part of Bragg Creek.

-Some things to do here are to enjoy the wildlife in the area or explore Kananaskis Country which is just a short drive away and home to endless hiking opportunities.
+Some things to do here are to enjoy the wildlife in the area or explore Kananaskis Country, which is just a short drive away and home to endless hiking opportunities.
 If you’re looking for some great cabin rentals near Calgary, don’t hesitate to book here.

 Mount Engadine Lodge (Kananaskis Country)

 In other words, Mount Engadine is located in an extremely remote section of Kananaskis and is truly a cozy Canmore cabin at its finest.
-A wide variety of room options are on offer that includes private lodge rooms, cabins, glamping tents, and a yurt.
+A wide variety of room options includes private lodge rooms, cabins, glamping tents, and a yurt.

-There is no cell service, and no televisions.
+There is no cell service and no televisions.
 It’s back to wilderness here – exactly like what you may after with a trip to the Canadian Rockies.
-It’s quite literally cabin camping in Alberta at its finest.
-If you’re eager to have that backcountry wilderness experience without roughing it in a tent and eating dehydrated meals you seriously can’t get much better than a stay here.
+It’s quite literally cabin camping Alberta at its finest.
+If you’re eager to have that backcountry wilderness experience without roughing it in a tent and eating dehydrated meals, you seriously can’t get much better than a stay here.

 Instead, bookings include breakfast, packed lunch, afternoon tea, and dinner.
-In between delicious meals go for hikes or relax by one of the many wood-burning fireplaces.
-It’s certainly more a better option for couples, but it’s an amazing stay for the right family.
+In between delicious meals, go for hikes or relax by one of the many wood-burning fireplaces.
+It’s certainly a better option for couples, but it’s an amazing stay for the right family.

 - Address — 1 Mount Shark Rd, Canmore (GPS)